 Company witness Hubbard also testified that DENC has not projected NLR for the rate period, consistent with its approach in the 2014, 2015, 2016, and 2017 DSM/EE cost recovery riders.
 He proposed to true-up NLR in future proceedings.
 Witness Hubbard also stated that the Company had not identified any found revenues.

-The Commission finds the DENC approach to recovery of NLR, and the lack of found revenues, to be reasonable and supported by the evidence in this proceeding.
+The Commission finds the DENC approach to recovery of NLR, and the lack of found revenues, to be reasonable in this proceeding.